 Add-On Modules Menu

-Once Foundry has been loaded click on Add-on Modules to load the module management tab.
+To view all currently installed modules from the main menu, click on Add-on Modules to load the module management tab.
 From here you can manage any currently installed modules, as well as install new modules.

 In the module lists entries will have multiple colored icons that provide at-a-glance information about the module.
 The most common tags are: